NGC 7662

+NGC 7662 is a planetary nebula located in the northern constellation Andromeda.
+It is known as the Blue Snowball Nebula, Snowball Nebula, and Caldwell 22.
+This nebula was discovered October 6, 1784 by the German-born English astronomer William Herschel.
+In the New General Catalogue it is described as a "magnificent planetary or annular nebula, very bright, pretty small in angular size, round, blue, variable nucleus".
+The object has an apparent visual magnitude of 8.3 and spans an angular size of 32 × 28 arcsec.
+Parallax measurements give a distance estimate of 1757 ± 103 pc.

 NGC 7662 is a popular planetary nebula for casual observers.
 A small telescope will reveal a star-like object with slight nebulosity.
 A 6" telescope with a magnification around 100x will reveal a slightly bluish disk, while telescopes with a primary mirror at least 16" in diameter may reveal slight color and brightness variations in the interior.

-The central star of the planetary nebula is an subdwarfO star with a spectral type of sdO.